Rhubarb Crisp

 • In a large bowl, toss the rhubarb with the sugar, cornstarch, and orange juice and zest.
 Spread evenly in the prepared baking dish.

-• Make the topping: In a medium bowl, mix together the almond flour, brown sugar, oats, walnuts, cinnamon, and salt.
-Use your hands to work in the coconut oil until the mixture crumbles.
-If it is too dry, add water, ¼ teaspoon at a time, until the mixture starts to hold together when pinched.
+• Make the topping: In a medium bowl, combine the flour, brown sugar, oats, walnuts, cinnamon, and salt.
+Use your hands to work in the butter until the mixture is crumbly and holds together when pinched.

-• Sprinkle the topping evenly over the rhubarb and bake for 25 to 30 minutes, or until the topping is golden brown and the rhubarb is soft and bubbling.
+• Sprinkle the topping over the rhubarb mixture and bake for 25 to 35 minutes, or until the topping is golden brown and the rhubarb is soft and bubbling.

 • Remove from the oven and let cool for 5 minutes.
 Serve with vanilla ice cream.